Edi Rama: Policies as Prime Minister

-In 2025, Rama appointed an AI-generated character named Diella as a government minister in charge of overseeing public tenders as part of measures against corruption.
+In 2025, Rama's government appointed an AI-generated character named Diella as the country's minister in charge of overseeing public tenders as part of measures aimed at fighting corruption.
 Later in 2025, Rama announced that Diella was "pregnant" with 83 AI assistants intended to aid Socialist Party MPs.

 Domestic policy

 Rama has adopted a neo-liberal economic policy.
 It reduces public spending and promotes public-private partnerships in most sectors (tourism, higher education, health, public works, culture).
 The International Monetary Fund (IMF), traditionally favorable to these policies, however, considered that the Albanian government was proceeding too quickly with privatisation and exposed the country to "significant fiscal risks".
 Economic growth rates approached 4 percent in 2017 and 2018, the unemployment rate fell from 17.5 percent in 2014 to 11.5 percent in 2020.
-According to him, the improvement in the economic situation can be explained by the political stability of the country: "We are a country without a Senate, without unions, without a radical left and without comedians who play politics".
+According to him, the improvement in the economic situation can be explained by the political stability of the country: "We are a country without a Senate, without unions, without a radical left and without comedians who play politics."
 Nevertheless, salaries remain low and emigration has accelerated since 2014.

-Drug trafficking has grown considerably, accounting for nearly a third of GDP in 2017.
+During Rama’s first term, Albania experienced a major expansion of cannabis cultivation and trafficking, peaking around 2016–2017.
 According to estimates by Italian customs, 753,000 cannabis plants were destroyed in 2016, compared to 46,000 in 2014.
 Such destruction would have affected only 10 percent of the cultivated area.
-The Minister of the Interior, Saimir Tahiri (in office from 2013 to 2017), has himself been blamed (and sentenced) for his involvement in this traffic.
+The Minister of the Interior, Saimir Tahiri (in office from 2013 to 2017), has himself been accused (and sentenced) for his involvement in drug trafficking.
 In 2018, Rama adopted a law, welcomed by the European Union, providing for competition between universities and their openness to the market.
 Increases in tuition fees have caused discontent among students.